helm/helm/docs/kubernetes_distros.md

 ## Platform9

 Helm Client and Helm Server (Tiller) are pre-installed with [Platform9 Managed Kubernetes](https://platform9.com/managed-kubernetes/?utm_source=helm_distro_notes).
 Platform9 provides access to all official Helm charts through the App Catalog UI and native Kubernetes CLI.
 Additional repositories can be manually added.
 Further details are available in this [Platform9 App Catalog article](https://platform9.com/support/deploying-kubernetes-apps-platform9-managed-kubernetes/?utm_source=helm_distro_notes).

+## DC/OS
++
++Helm (both client and server) has been tested and is working on Mesospheres DC/OS Kubernetes platform, and requires +no additional configuration.